The Invasive Dentistry – Endocarditis Association Study

-The IDEA-Study will link national data on courses of dental treatment and hospital admissions for infective endocarditis (IE) to investigate if there is a link between invasive dental procedures and the development of IE.
+The IDEA-Study will link national data on courses of dental treatment or invasive medical/surgical procedures and hospital admissions for infective endocarditis (IE) to investigate if there is a link between these invasive procedures and the development of IE.

 This research has been funded by a grant from the National Institute for Health Research (NIHR) through their Health Technology Assessment (HTA) programme.
 Further details of the study can be obtained at the studies NIHR-HTA web site.

 This study involves linking data held on two large National Health Service (NHS) databases – The NHS Digital Database that holds data on all hospital admissions in England and the NHS Business Services Authority (NHSBSA) Dental Database that holds data on all NHS courses of dental treatment in England.
 This is necessary to allow us to identify any patients admitted to hospital in England with IE, or other medical conditions that might be associated with invasive dental procedures, and confirm the timing of any invasive dental treatment they might have received in the preceding year.